BeFranke/PyTextGCN/README.md

 - scikit-learn 0.23.2
 - pytorch 1.7.0
 - torch-geometric 1.6.3
+- gcc 9.3.0

 At least the Text2Graph-module should work with other versions of these libraries, too.

+## Installation
+From the project root, the cython compilation can be done with:

+`cd textgcn/lib/clib && python setup.py build_ext --inplace`

+## Usage
+Either run `train.py` to reproduce our experiments or import the modules `textgcn.Text2GraphTransformer` and/or `textgcn.GCN` into your own code.

+## Documentation
+Currently resides in teh source files.